-With 20 years of experience, workplace bullying expert Dr. Joel Haber, can help your organization adopt a culture of respect, civility, and empathy.
+With over 25 years of experience, workplace bullying expert Dr. Joel Haber can help your organization adopt a culture of respect, civility, and empathy.

 - May go unnoticed or be hidden from those who would act to stop it